 Typhoon Lagoon’s newest attraction is a water coaster (Crush ‘N’ Gusher) that is propelled through uphill climbs, steep drops, and sharp turns.
 It’s not exactly a wild ride, but it is reminiscent of an actual rollercoaster, which is pretty cool.
 These slides and raft rides, with the exception of Crush ‘N’ Gusher, all seem very short in length.

 Aside from Crush ‘N’ Gusher, not much about Typhoon Lagoon has changed since the park opened.
-However, this winter, construction is set to begin on a 2-acre expansion to Typhoon Lagoon that will include the addition of an elevated family raft ride, Miss Adventure Falls.
+However, this winter, construction is set to begin on a 2-acre expansion to Typhoon Lagoon that will add the new family raft ride, Miss Adventure Falls.
 This opened with the rest of Typhoon Lagoon in March 2017, and early guest response to the new attraction is pretty positive (the photos of details we’ve seen have been awesome).
 If you’re planning a Walt Disney World vacation for 2017, Typhoon Lagoon would be our recommended water park for you.

 I don’t intend to mention these last two things as afterthoughts in this section.
 We spend the vast majority of time at Typhoon Lagoon in the wave pool and lazy river.
 The lazy river winds around the entire park, is incredibly relaxing, and has a lot of visual interest along the way.
 The wave pool is one of those things that is waaaay more fun than you’d suspect by looking at it.
 We absolutely love it.
 We have a whole article on the wave pool, so if you’re interested in it, check out our Typhoon Lagoon Surf Pool Tips.